Check out our News page for the 5th annual VisionBowl

 We advocate for our clients.

 We promote independence.
-We also educate communities to increase understanding and awareness.
+We also educate communities with the goal of increasing understanding and awareness.

 We provide prevention screenings and information annually to more than 3,500 county residents of all ages.